Traseq

 6. Session Replay Safeguards

-Where session replay is enabled in the authenticated app, Traseq intends to use it narrowly for service improvement, support, debugging, and UX investigation.
+Where session replay is enabled, Traseq intends to use it narrowly for service improvement, support, debugging, and UX investigation.

 The current baseline safeguards are: